fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-09-15-storing-html-in-a-rhizome.md

 <body></body>
 </html>
 {% endhighlight %}
 How could we store this in a rhizome?
 First of all, it would make sense to treat every HTML tag as an atomic symbol.
-There are three such symbols in the sample: _html_, _head_ and _body_.<!--more--> Let us assume that, unless qualified otherwise, the direction of a relation indicates a parent-child relationship.
+There are three such symbols in the sample: _html_, _head_ and _body_.<span class="more"></span> Let us assume that, unless qualified otherwise, the direction of a relation indicates a parent-child relationship.
 Thus, _(x, y)_ must be read as "x _is parent of_ y".
 The _html_ tag has two children and they are ordered. _html_ is both parent of _head_ and of _body_, but _head_ is the first child and _body_ is the second.
 How could we express this fact?
 At this time, it is useful to introduce _qualifiers_.

 __Definition:__